 Human movement of infested items such as firewood and recreational vehicles contributes to the spread of these moths once they are established in an area.
-Any item stored outdoors could potentially have eggs laid on it.

 Several invasive defoliating moths threaten Alaskan forests.
 While none are currently established in Alaska, there have been several detections and interceptions since coordinated trapping efforts began in 1983.
 Because of our proximity to the Asian continent, Alaska currently traps for defoliating moths of Asian origin as part of nationwide surveys for invasive moths.
 The particular species of concern include the Asian gypsy moth (Lymantria dispar asiatica), rosy gypsy moth (Lymantria mathura), nun moth (Lymantria monacha), and the Siberian silk moth (Dendrolimus sibiricus).
 Though not specified in the survey protocol, trapping efforts also target European gypsy moths (Lymantria dispar dispar) because they respond to the same lure as the Asian gypsy moths.

 Current moth trapping efforts are managed through the Alaska Department of Natural Resources, Division of Agriculture, Cooperative Agricultural Pest Survey (CAPS) Program.
 Trapping efforts in Alaska contribute to nationwide surveys for invasive defoliating moths.
 If you are interested in helping with the trapping effort by setting traps in your area, contact:

 >>Above to be replaced with website once website is available<<